STUDIO for Creative Inquiry (Page 1 of 7)

 presented by Arnab Chakravarty, Danielle Isadora Butler, Golan Levin, Ian McNeely, John Sharp, Margaret Schedel, MeeNa Ko, Melissa F Clarke, Peter Bradley, Ryan Kuo

 Golan Levin: Welcome back everyone.
 So for the last few minutes here we’re going to have a group discussion Q&A moderated by professor of Games Learning at the Parsons School of Design John Sharp.
 Come on in, John.
 And come on in everyone else, too.
 I’m gonna pop out.
 John Sharp: Thank you, Golan.
-Thank you everybody …read the full transcript.
+Thank …read the full transcript.

 arts.codes (Melissa F. Clarke and Margaret Schedel): V.erses